Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

 ###  Hunting and Analytics (Alerting) with Azure Sentinel
 #### Azure Sentinel Hunting of “Consent to application” operations
-Threat hunting is one of the essential features of Azure Sentinel and supports proactively search for attackers.
+Threat hunting is one of the essential features of Azure Sentinel and supports search for attackers.
 The following (built-in) hunting query looks at a period of time for any “Consent to application” operation occurs by a user or app:

 ![](../2020-01-27-detection-and-mitigation-consent-grant-attacks/F0A62247-22CA-47E2-9E31-55CF2476C1FD.png)